 Sarah Hündgen

-Sarah Hündgen graduated from ZU with a Master's degree in Communication & Cultural Management and currently works as an Account & Project Manager at Utopia GmbH / Utopia.de.
+Sarah Hündgen completed her Master's degree in Communication & Cultural Management at ZU and worked as an Account & Project Manager at Utopia GmbH / Utopia.de.
+She is currently working as Partnerships Manager at UNICEF Afghanistan Country Office.

 How did your studies prepare you for your current job?